pawKer/Predicting-music-popularity/README.md

 ## 📜 Repository description

-This repo also contains the data used for the research and the code for the web application.
+This repo also contains the data used for the research and the code for the web application (as a submodule).

 I have tried to add inline comments along the way for ease of understanding.
 This is what each file is for: